 Abstract.
-Linear Discriminant Analysis (LDA) technique is an important and well-developed area of image recognition and to date many linear discrimination methods have been put forward.
-Despite these efforts, there persist in the traditional LDA some weaknesses.
-In this paper, we propose a new LDA-based method called Block LDA (BLDA) that can outperform the traditional Linear Dicriminant Analysis (LDA) methods.
-As opposed to conventional LDA, BLDA is based on 2D matrices rather than 1D vectors.
-That is, we firstly divides the original image into blocks.
+Principal Component Analysis (PCA) and Linear Discriminant Analysis (LDA) techniques are important and well-developed area of image recognition and to date many linear discrimination methods have been put forward.
+Despite these efforts, there persist in the traditional PCA and LDA some weaknesses.
+In this paper, we propose a new Line-based methodes called Line-based PCA and Line-based LDA that can outperform the traditional PCA and LDA methods.
+As opposed to conventional PCA and LDA, those new approaches are based on 2D matrices rather than 1D vectors.
+That is, we firstly divide the original image into blocks.
 Then, we transform the image into a vector of blocks.
 By using row vector to represent each block, we can get the new matrix which is the representation of the image.
-Finally LDA can be applied directly on these matrices.
-In contrast to the between-class and within-class covariance matrices of LDA, the size of the these covariance matrices using BLDA is much smaller.
-As a result, BLDA has three important advantages over LDA.
-First, it is easier to evaluate the between-class and within-class covariance matrices accurately.
+Finally PCA and LDA can be applied directly on these matrices.
+In contrast to the covariance matrices of traditional PCA and LDA approaches, the size of the image covariance matrices using new approaches are much smaller.
+As a result, those new approaches have three important advantages over traditional ones.
+First, it is easier to evaluate the covariance matrix accurately.
 Second, less time is required to determine the corresponding eigenvectors.
 And finally, block size could be changed to get the best results.
-Experiment results show our method achieves better performance in comparison with the other methods.
+Experiment results show our method achieves better performance in comparison with the other methods.(1)

-Index Terms - Linear Discriminant Analysis (LDA), Block Linear Discriminant Analysis (BLDA), face recognition.
+Index Terms - Principal Component Analysis (PCA), Linear Discriminant Analysis (LDA), Face Recognition.